-Yes Partial No Exempted Not Applicable Explanation Yes Partial 4.3.
-STRUCTURE OF THE BOARD OF DIRECTORS charte he Board has a r/written internal Х 4.3.9-The Board of Directors has approved the policy on its own efining the meeting dures of the Board. composition, setting a minimal target of 25% for female directors.
-The Board annually evaluates its composition and nominates directors so as to be compliant with the policy. Х docum the ag and bo include Board minutes nent that all items on lenda are discussed, pard resolutions e director's dissenting ns if any. Х 4.3.10-At least one member of the audit committee has 5 years of experience in audit/accounting and finance. Х 4.4.
-BOARD MEETING PROCEDURES 4.4.1-Each board member attended the majority of the board meetings in person. Х 4.4.2-The Board has formally approved a minimum time by which information and documents relevant to the agenda items should be supplied to all board members. Х externa of boa Shareh here are limits to al commitments rd members. holders are informed rd members' external х 4.4.3-The opinions of board members that could not attend the meeting, but did submit their opinion in written format, were presented to other members. Х Although there is the possibility to present an opinion in such a case, there has not been any notificatior made by the BoD members who could not attend the meetings. commi Shareh tments at the General holders' Meeting.
-4.4.4-Each member of the Board has one vote. Х -
+Yes Partial No Exempted Not Applicable Explanation 4.3.
+STRUCTURE OF THE BOARD OF DIRECTORS 4.3.9-The Board of Directors has approved the policy on its own composition, setting a minimal target of 25% for female directors.
+The Board annually evaluates its composition and nominates directors so as to be compliant with the policy. Х 4.3.10-At least one member of the audit committee has 5 years of experience in audit/accounting and finance. Х 4.4.
+BOARD MEETING PROCEDURES 4.4.1-Each board member attended the majority of the board meetings in person. Χ 4.4.2-The Board has formally approved a minimum time by which information and documents relevant to the agenda items should be supplied to all board members. Х 4.4.3-The opinions of board members that could not attend the meeting, but did submit their opinion in written format, were presented to other members.
+X Although there is the possibility to present an opinion in such a case, there has not been any notification made by the BoD members who could not attend the meetings.
+4.4.4-Each member of the Board has one vote. Х

-I No Exempted Not Explanation Applicable

-While board members are required to pay sufficient time to the Company's affairs, there is no restriction on their duties outside of the Company.
+Yes Partial No Exempted Not Applicable Explanation 4.4.5-The Board has a charter/written internal rules defining the meeting procedures of the Board. Х 4.4.6-Board minutes document that all items on the agenda are discussed, and board resolutions include director's dissenting opinions if any.
+X 4.4.7-There are limits to external commitments of board members.
+Shareholders are informed of board members' external commitments at the General Shareholders' Meeting.
+X While board members are required to pay sufficient time to the Company's affairs, there is no restriction on their duties outside of the Company.
 Considering the significant contribution board members make to Mavi's Board of Directors with their professional and sector specific experience, imposing restrictions on their external duties is not deemed necessary.
 Prior to each General Assembly, the curricula vitae of the board members and their duties external to the Company are submitted for the attention of shareholders.